-WEB Du Bois, The Souls of Black Folk (1910), FULL Audiobook - part 1
+The Souls of Black Folk (FULL Audiobook) - part 1

 After this initial burst of conceptual clarification (illustrated by sprightly attention to the marvellous radicality of Simone’s performances), Gaines does not spend much time on the theoretical argument.
 This makes for a more relaxed and enjoyable read of his book.
 In succeeding chapters, he provides lively discussions of stage and film work, all anchored in the 1960s.